SrishtiLodhi/Web3_Land_Registration_DApp/README.md

 This project aims to create a system for managing real estate transactions with a focus on authenticity, efficiency, and security.
 The system provides a platform for users to execute property transactions in a faster, safer, and more cost-effective manner while preventing tampering or forging of records.

 ## Deployed Link
-You can check it out here - [website](land-registration-webapp.vercel.app)
+You can check it out here - [Land_registration-website](land-registration-webapp.vercel.app)

 ## Goals
 1. **Ensure authenticity of information related to real estate transactions.**